Financial-Times/origami/README.md

 _Applies to both quickstart examples below_

-Add the [polyfill](https://cdn.polyfill.io/) service to your site to make sure o-tracking runs in as many brwosers as possible.
+Add the [polyfill](https://cdn.polyfill.io/) service to your site to make sure o-tracking runs in as many browsers as possible.

 Require the noscript version of o-tracking incase the browser doesn't cut the mustard.